BLM activist explains economic inequality of black America.

 I hope that our fire for a independent economy will keep on burning, I also hope we keep working together.

 Supporting and investing in our community - to end this economic inequality one step at a time.

-Peace & prosperity!
+Peace & prosperity to all.
 Joseph

 "I went as light as possible on this first post, follow me for part 2 where I delve deeper, referencing key points from the best-seller book (Powernomics)"

 Opinions and contents expressed in this blog are of the authors.